Let the ‘butterflies in the stomach’ feeling commence! It’s job fair season!

 For many seniors, the job search is now in full swing.
-During the coming months, campuses around the country will be hosting job or career fairs for their graduating students.
-Some may be asking:
+Thousands of campuses across the country will be hosting job or career fairs for their graduating students during the upcoming months.

 With so little time, how would I be noticed?

 How am I supposed to get noticed by a potential employer?